 For those that are not familiar with the studio’s practice, could you tell us more about what made you start the Augmented Space Agency?
 What was the sequence that led to the launch of ASA?

 This was around 2015 when together with my friends and architecture university colleagues, Sabin and Andrei, we started a more systematic research and experimentation process.
-We already had a rich experience in computer graphics, procedural design, some programming skills and of course architectural education played out to be a very important factor.
-So we ended up testing almost every augmented reality development pipeline and solutions available at that moment until we decided that a game engine is the most powerful solution.
+We already had a rich experience in computer graphics, procedural design, some programming skills and, of course, architectural education played out to be a very important factor.
+So we ended up testing almost every augmented reality development pipeline and solution available at that moment until we decided that a game engine is the most powerful solution.

 The ASA crew members have influences from multiple creative industries, such as architecture, design, digital arts, creative coding & game development.
 How does that come into play when brainstorming for a new project?

-More so following our space exploration mission towards the vast space of reality-virtuality continuum, we are constantly striving to expand our knowledge and influences either by learning or growing our team.
-Supported by this mindset, we are constantly expanding our expertise at the same time we are feeding our curiosity and passion for our work.
+More so, following our space exploration mission towards the vast space of the reality-virtuality continuum, we are constantly striving to expand our knowledge and influences either by learning or growing our team.
+Supported by this mindset, we are constantly expanding our expertise at the same time; we are feeding our curiosity and passion for our work.
 This is sustained by a methodical approach where each member proposes or chooses a research topic either from a theoretical or applied field.
-For example, I am researching new media infused scenographic design for performative arts, while my colleagues Dan and Florin are researching interactive design for eyewear devices, respectively, interactive haptic technologies.
+For example, I am researching new media-infused scenographic design for performative arts, while my colleagues Dan and Florin are researching interactive design for eyewear devices, respectively, interactive haptic technologies.

 What’s next on the horizon for ASA in 2020 and beyond?

-Like for many, 2020 was the year for re-adjustments, we put on hold many of our event-related projects but, our initial focus towards mobile technologies is now enforced by the current context.
-Our next projects are using augmented, and mixed reality, together with web-based virtual reality focused on the art and cultural sectors.
-In the same time, we are continuing the development of our mobile app platforms Augmented Space Agency app, that serves as a research and experimental art gallery focused on immersive AR experiences and we.AR an eye-candy gallery for image-based AR projects.
+Like for many, 2020 was the year for re-adjustments; we put on hold many of our event-related projects, but our initial focus towards mobile technologies is now enforced by the current context.
+Our next projects are using augmented and mixed reality, together with web-based virtual reality focused on the art and cultural sectors.
+At the same time, we are continuing the development of our mobile app platforms Augmented Space Agency app, which serves as a research and experimental art gallery focused on immersive AR experiences and we.AR is an eye-candy gallery for image-based AR projects.